-- 60 For intra-day payments effected through the RTGS systems, HKICL will inform HKSCC after the Designated Banks' settlement accounts with the HKMA/HSBC/BOCHK (for HKD/USD/RMB payments, respectively) are debited and HKSCC's Settlement Banks' settlement accounts with the HKMA/HSBC/BOCHK are credited.
-For intra-day payments effected through intra-bank transfers, HKSCC monitors its bank accounts with Settlement Banks to confirm good and irrevocable payments are credited to HKSCC's bank accounts. - 61 Upon receipt of good and irrevocable intra-day payments from the 'Long' CPs or ChinaClear, HKSCC will release the corresponding quantities of allocated shares for the use of those CPs or ChinaClear and thus achieving intra-day finality. - 62 In general, CPs or ChinaClear with short CNS Positions receive good and irrevocable payments in the end-of-day money settlement processes.
-However, CPs or ChinaClear with short CNS Positions can also elect to receive intra-day payments from HKSCC, at around 2:30 pm, before the end of the settlement day by delivering shares to HKSCC in the first three BSRs.
+- In addition to the end-of-day money settlement for CNS Positions, HKSCC enables CPs and ChinaClear to settle the money legs of their CNS Positions with intra-day finality. - In general, CPs and ChinaClear with long CNS Positions will be allocated shares in the BSRs that are put on-hold by HKSCC during the settlement day until good and irrevocable payments are made.
+If these 'Long' CPs or ChinaClear would like to use the allocated shares prior to the end of the settlement day, they can inform HKSCC via CCASS, and effect intra-day payments to HKSCC via RTGS payments or intra-bank transfers before 2:30 p.m. for the release of the on-hold allocated shares. - For intra-day payments effected through the RTGS systems, HKICL will inform HKSCC after the Designated Banks' settlement accounts with the HKMA/HSBC/BOCHK (for HKD/USD/RMB payments, respectively) are debited and HKSCC's Settlement Banks' settlement accounts with the HKMA/HSBC/BOCHK are credited.
+For intra-day payments effected through intra-bank transfers, HKSCC monitors its bank accounts with Settlement Banks to confirm good and irrevocable payments are credited to HKSCC's bank accounts. - 67 Upon receipt of good and irrevocable intra-day payments from the 'Long' CPs or ChinaClear, HKSCC will release the corresponding quantities of allocated shares for the use of those CPs or ChinaClear and thus achieving intra-day finality. - In general, CPs or ChinaClear with short CNS Positions receive good and irrevocable payments in the end-of-day money settlement processes.
+However, CPs or ChinaClear with short CNS Positions can also elect to receive intra-day payments from HKSCC, at around 2:30 p.m., before the end of the settlement day by delivering shares to HKSCC in the first three BSRs.